zhengxyz123/pyglet/doc/programming_guide/media.rst

 PyOgg is a lightweight Python library that provides Python bindings for Opus, Vorbis, and FLAC codecs.

-Pyglet now provides a wrapper to support PyOgg.
+pyglet now provides a wrapper to support PyOgg.
 Since not all operating systems can decode the same audio formats natively, it can often be a hassle to choose an audio format that is truely cross platform with a small footprint.
 This wrapper was created to help with that issue.